 Hire and empower a D&I lead to execute the CEO’s vision for inclusivity

-Because D&I efforts must be comprehensive, the D&I lead should be included in all aspects of a company, including planning, strategy, and executive meetings and discussions.
 D&I leads should report directly to the CEO or COO for maximum efficacy.
+The D&I lead needs to have the support of someone who can fix the problems identified from a high level — someone who has responsibility for processes and people.
 CEOs should always think about and prioritize diversity and inclusion; when there is a COO who cares about diversity, their role in people operations can make them an appropriate manager and owner of D&I — as a proxy for the CEO.
-The D&I lead should serve as the CEO’s or COO’s deputy initially as an advocate, and eventually as a full-time dedicated leader at the VP level in the company.
+The D&I lead should serve as the CEO or COO’s deputy initially as an advocate, and eventually as a full-time dedicated leader at the VP level in the company.

 The D&I role should be internally focused on building D&I into the culture, into every team, into every function, and into the company as a whole.
 External initiatives around hiring and PR may be a small part of the role as well.
 Team members who reflect the diversity of the company should be involved in the process of choosing the D&I lead.
 If you do not have any, consider having an outsider vet candidates.